axbrambilla/medium-robot-framework-sample/README.md

 # Setting Up a Robot Framework Project with Python and Selenium: Incorporating the Page Object Model

- Project created to serve as example for the artcile "Setting Up a Robot Framework Project with Python and Selenium: Incorporating the Page Object Model".
+Project created to serve as example for the artcile *Setting Up a Robot Framework Project with Python and Selenium: Incorporating the Page Object Model*.

- You can find full details here:
+You can find full details here: https://medium.com/@axbrambilla/setting-up-a-robot-framework-project-with-python-and-selenium-incorporating-the-page-object-model-126eb406008f

  ## How to Run the Tests